32 Easy Ways to A Happy And Successful Life

 Lesson #1: Give Value First, Get Value Second

-There is a common idea that you should be given something before you give back.
-However, you will find that giving value first will usually go a long way and help you get even more value back in return.
+There is a common idea that you should be given something before you give something back.
+However, you will find that giving value first will usually go a long way and help you get even more value in return.

 Over time, you are really going to start getting what you give.
 While it would be nice to get something for nothing, this is something that very rarely happens.